Bathroom Installation, Design & Refurbishment Essex

-TM Hughes design and fit bathrooms in Essex, we also offer a full and partial refurbishment service.
+TM Hughes is a family run business that design and fit bathrooms in Essex.
+We also offer a full and partial refurbishment service.
 Whether you want some simple upgrades to your existing bathroom or want a brand new bathroom designed from the ground up, we can help you.

 We have many satisfied customers in the county.
-Our staff includes gas safe plumbers and heating engineers, tiler’s, electricians and bathroom designers with a track record of building high-quality bathrooms in Essex over a few decades.
+Our staff includes gas safe plumbers and heating engineers, tiler’s, electricians and bathroom designers who specialise in bathrooms.
+Our team have a track record of building high-quality bathrooms in Essex over a few decades.

 No Obligation Survey & Quote

 Once we have built up a picture of how best to build your new bathroom, you’ll be written a free no-obligation quote.
-If you decide to use us, we’ll design a schedule to build your bathroom.
+If you decide to use our bathroom fitting service, we’ll design a schedule to build your bathroom.

 You’ll find our staff quiet, polite and tidy they are also highly skilled and experienced and will build you a smart looking functional bathroom that you’ll enjoy for years to come.

 Your bathroom will look good and function well.
 We do this by designing each component at a time from start to finish.
 We start with the floor, then the walls both will meet the heavy demands of everyday use.
 Next, we look at the suite, shower and taps.
 Heating and lighting add the finishing touches to the bathroom, then we can add storage space if required in convenient areas.
 There are hundreds (even thousands) of different possibilities when it comes to bathroom design.